anselanza/anselanza.github.io/content/pages/home.md

   - tagline: 'Smoke and mirrors, code and magic'
     headline: Stephen Buchanan
     text: >
-      I call myself a Creative Technologist.
+      I am a Creative Technologisy.

       Does that mean “a designer with some hacky coding skills”?
-Not in my case.
+Fortunately, that doesn't really describe what I do.

-      I have the software engineering capabilities and in-depth experience required to turn creative ideas into pragmatic reality.
+      I have the software engineering capabilities and in-depth experience required to turn creative ideas, no matter how ambitious, into pragmatic reality.
     actions:
       - label: View Projects
         type: button